mohamuhsin/piano-keys/README.md

 **3.** Now that you have created two functions that change the color of the key elements, you must assign them as the values of event handler properties.

 Create a named function and leave the code block blank for now.
 This function will be used later on to assign events to the keys, so it should take one parameter — you can call it note.

+**4.** Inside the function, create an event handler that runs the keyPlay as an event handler when a mousedown event fires on any note.
+Inside the function, create an event handler that runs the keyPlay as an event handler when a mousedown event fires on any note.